fnalways/terminus-docs/docs/overview/introduction/what-is-terminus.md

 ## Use Cases

-- **Self-Hosted**: Terminus OS serves as a one-stop self-hosted solution where users can host and manage their data, operations, and digital life effectively, with full data ownership.
+- **Self-Hosted**: Terminus serves as a one-stop self-hosted solution where users can host and manage their data, operations, and digital life effectively, with full data ownership.

 - **Local AI**: With the [AI Framework](../terminus/ai.md) provided by Terminus, users can host and run world-class open-source AI models locally, including large language models, image generation, and speech recognition.
 This allows the capability to create custom AI assistants that integrate seamlessly with  personal data and applications, all while ensuring enhanced privacy and control.